MaltaOfficial Name: Republic of Malta

 Local Laws & Special Circumstances

-If Arrested: If you are arrested in Malta, authorities of Malta are required to notify the U.S. Embassy of your arrest.
-If you are concerned the Department of State may not be aware of your situation, you should request the police or prison officials to notify the U.S. Embassy of your arrest.
-Malta’s laws on rights of arrestees are different from the United States.
+Arrest notifications in host country: If you are arrested in Malta, authorities of Malta are required to notify the U.S. Embassy of your arrest.
+To ensure that the United States is aware of your circumstances, request that the police and prison officials notify the nearest U.S. embassy as soon as are arrested or detained.
+Malta’s laws on the rights of arrestees are different from the United States.
 For example, once you have contacted a lawyer, you lose your right to remain silent.

 SPECIAL CIRCUMSTANCES: Malta customs authorities may enforce strict regulations concerning currency restrictions and temporary importation into or export from Malta of items such as firearms, antiquities, or any item that might be deemed to have resale value.
 It is advisable to contact the Embassy of Malta in Washington, D.C. or the Consulate of Malta in New York City for specific information regarding customs requirements.
 Malta’s customs authorities encourage the use of an ATA (Admission Temporaire/Temporary Admission) Carnet for the temporary admission of professional equipment, commercial samples and/or goods for exhibitions and fair purposes.
 The U.S. Council for International Business issues and guarantees the ATA Carnet in the United States.